nate-craft/auditorium/README.md

 ## Features

-- Fetches song metadata for all tracks such as genre(s), artist(s), album(s), and title via ffprobe locally
+- Locally fetches song metadata such as genre(s), artist(s), album(s), track number, and title

 - Plays tracks with the lightweight MPV background audio player

 - Quick navigation with vim-style keybinds

-- Easily adds tracks to "Play Later" to enable auto play
+- "Play Later" feature for auto play and "Play All" to play shuffled playlists

 - Automatically saves song history to allow song repetition

-- Simple "Play All" key to shuffle all local music

 - Built-in fuzzy finder with category-specific searching